mrmurphy/serbet/README.md

 - You can abort the request at any time with the `abort` function, which takes a `response` type.
 (This uses JS promise exceptions)

 Those are the very sparse docs for now.
 It looks like a side project, but we've been using the these patterns in production already and are quite happy with the results.

+Thanks so much to [Laura Randle](https://www.laurajrandle.com) for the artwork.